![]() |

 6/19/17

-Jacob is getting set to measure
+Jacob is getting set to measure the circumference of the tree |

 The research group was able to scout out candidate trees for our experiment as well as test-run the equipment needed in order to make the next day’s research run smoother.
 As we scouted for possible species, we encountered some wild fruits like Barbados cherries, sweet mangoes, and budding figs which distracted us from the heat for a while.
 When we came to a decision on the tree species we would test, Joost educated us in the preliminary procedures for conducting our research, and gave us several tips to maximize our efficiency and results in the rainforest.
 Our time in the rainforest flew by fast which was a blessing in disguise because we were becoming weary from the heat.